toradex/meta-toradex-security/docs/README-encryption.md

 Trusted Keys require the availability of a Trust Source for greater security.
 Different Trust Sources are supported, including CAAM (Cryptographic Acceleration and Assurance Module), TPM (Trusted Platform Module) and TEE (Trusted Execution Environment).

 This layer supports using CAAM, TPM or TEE as a source for managing the encryption key.
-CAAM is available on NXP iMX-based SoMs and TPM availability might depend on the selected SoM and carrier board.
+CAAM is available on NXP iMX-based SoMs (except for iMX95 and iMX6ULL) and TPM availability might depend on the selected SoM and carrier board.

 ## Block device encryption